Metacrafters/genius-devcamp-2025-ohai-challenge/README.md

 # Challenge
 Create a program that converts images (.jpg and .png) into events, reminders, and todo items.
 The output of your program should be a human readable listing of the extracted events, reminders, and todo items along with a kind, helpful, and upbeat message to the user

+# Tip
+Use the Genius DevCamp API to feed your system prompt with helpful guidelines on how to read different types of documents

 # Requirements
 ## General
 1. Use an LLM